From The Archives

 Review: Scan of review, taken from Record Mirror 04-Feb-78.

-Note: Performing with brass players, two saxes and a trumpet.
+Note: Performing with three brass players (dressed in tuxedos, with bow ties), two saxes and a trumpet.

 28-Jan-78